-CMHA will maintain a reexamination tracking system and the participant family will be notified by mail and/or email of the date and time for their interview at least 90 days in advance of the anniversary date.
+CMHA will maintain a reexamination tracking system and the participant family will be notified by mail and/or email of the need to complete their recertification date and time for their interview at least 90 days in advance of the anniversary date.
 If requested as a reasonable accommodation by a person with a disability, CMHA will provide the notice in an accessible format.
 CMHA will also mail the notice to a third party, if requested as reasonable accommodation for a person with a verified disability.
-All adult household members age 18 and over are required to attend the scheduled recertification appointment unless the adult is in school.
+All adult household members age 18 and over are required to complete the attend the scheduled-recertification packet in the manner determined by CMHA. appointment unless the adult is in school.
 CMHA will verify the student's enrollment.
 If the participant family contains a minor who will reach maturity prior to the effective date of the annual certification, the certification appointment date may be delayed.